rmp15/CV-Robbie-M-Parks-2022/README.md

 Modular LaTeX project file for my latest CV.
 Constantly updated.

-Please feel free to take and use if useful for your CV and career etc.

 Work in progress by Robbie M Parks.

 2022... and beyond

+Please feel free to take and use if useful for your CV and career etc.

+I would always appreciate any thoughts on how to improve too.

 cv_academic.tex is the master file to compile from, with references to sections in /sections/ folder.